-Just like your car, a standby generator requires a 12-volt battery to start the engine.
-If you are purchasing a home standby generator, we recommend purchasing a battery at the same time to avoid hassles and potential risks of imminent power outages.
+A standby generator requires a 12-volt battery, the same type found in your car.
+If you are purchasing a home standby generator, purchase a battery at the same time to avoid hassles and the potential risks of power outages.

 You can find 12V batteries in auto supply stores.
 The batteries are the same ones used in a car.
-The important thing is to buy the compatible battery for your generator brand and/or size.
+Be sure to buy the compatible battery for your generator brand and/or size.